SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Alarms.md

 ClientSide{{"Check Cube Logging for exceptions.\nLook for AlarmEventMessage in stacktrace."}}
 ServerSide{{"Check SLDBConnection / SLNet / Database logging.\nCheck if database can be reached."}}
 AlarmTTL{{"Check the Time to Live of your Alarm.\nIn MySQL & Cassandra: table 'Alarm'.\nIn Cassandra Cluster & Elastic: table 'Alarms'."}}
-NotFixed{{"If your issue is not fixed,\ncontact support.data-insights@skyline.be,\nincluding all info gathered and steps taken."}}
+NotFixed{{"If your issue is not fixed,\ncontact support.data-insights@skyline.be.\nInclude all gathered information and steps taken."}}
 %% Connect blocks %%
 RetrievalIssue --- FollowCTT
 FollowCTT --- RetrievalIssueChecks